rinahillmann/dialectical-corpus/README_1.md

 ## Two branches

 **1. The core line (Greek → Latin, Greek → Arabic)** Aristotle's Greek original sits at the root.
 From there the tradition splits three ways: a Greek commentary, an Arabic translation, and a Latin line via Boethius.
-Cicero's *Topica* is a related but independently written work — not a translation of Aristotle, but a Roman rhetorical handbook drawing on the same logical material — with its own Latin commentary tradition.
-The only place this branch reaches Hebrew is at the very end, when ibn Tibbon translates Averroes' Arabic *Short Commentary*.
+Cicero's *Topica* is a related but independently written work (not a translation of Aristotle, but a Roman rhetorical handbook drawing on the same logical material) with its own Latin commentary tradition.

 **2. The Hebrew branch (skips Latin entirely)**
-Two further works reach Hebrew readers directly from Arabic, without ever passing through Latin: al-Farabi's own treatise on dialectic (*Kitab al-Jadal*), and Averroes' *Middle Commentary* on the *Topics*.
+Two further works reach Hebrew readers directly from Arabic, without ever passing through Latin: al-Farabi's own treatise on dialectic (*Kitab al-Jadal*), and Averroes' *Middle and Short Commentaries* on the *Topics*.
 Al-Farabi's Arabic original is in the corpus.
-Averroes' Middle Commentary is not — only his separate, shorter *Short Commentary* is present in Arabic; the Middle Commentary survives here only through its Hebrew translation (and a Hebrew super-commentary on that translation).
+Averroes' *Short Commentary* is present in Arabic; the *Middle Commentary* for now only through its Hebrew translation (and a Hebrew super-commentary on that translation).

 ## Folder by folder